“Prepare to be sanitized.”

 Occasionally, Henley would invite him into dark sectors like Observation or Holding.
 He would never see what had happened, but the amount of viscera that tended to fill these rooms gave him a deeply ill feeling.
 Viscera isn’t something one should ever find appealing, but there was something so… brutal about it all.
 The first time he’d ever seen the level of destruction orchestrated in the dark sectors, he nearly collapsed.
 He’d expected to find surgically amputated body parts.
 Organs in buckets or something.
 Instead, he found violet fluids staining the walls.
 Tendrils and what could be considered organs torn to shreds and left scattered about the room.
 The distant yelping of the next day’s victim’s echoing through his mind as he set a mop to their kin’s entrails.

 Using his clearance he opened one of the central facing shutters next to the table he sat at.
 That was when the looks started coming.
 Not that he cared.
-He stared completely transfixed on the Rift.
-It was in a constant state of fluctuation.
-Rippling in and out of itself.
+He stared completely transfixed at the Rift.
+It was in a constant state of fluctuation; rippling in and out of itself.
 The edges reminded Sylus of clotted blood.
 It was a darker violet than the undulating center and it fluctuated with the rest of the form, but it just seemed… Viscous and disgusting.
 He really couldn’t place why.

-Sitting in silence, drinking his water, his conscious completely consumed by the Rift, he could feel himself dozing off to the rhythmic undulations of its pulsating light.
+Sitting in silence, drinking his water, his attention completely consumed by the Rift, he could feel himself dozing off to the rhythmic undulations of its pulsating light.

 I. See.
 You.

 The words hissed through his mind.
 In an instant, he was wide awake.
 Sucking down the last of his water, he darted out of the hall.
 His coworkers sneering behind him.

 Who are you?
 Sylus forced himself to think.